Pat the Bunny (musician): Ramshackle Glory

-After graduating from rehab, Pat moved to Tucson, Arizona, began writing new music about the politics of drug addiction, and formed the full electric band Ramshackle Glory.
-They released two full-length albums and toured the country twice and then took a hiatus from 2012 to 2013.
-The group got back together and released a split album with Ghost Mice in 2013 and went on another cross-country tour.
-They broke up in 2016 following a farewell show at Plan-It-X Fest in Spencer, Indiana and the release of their third and final album.
+After discharge from in-patient drug treatment, Schneeweis moved to Tucson, Arizona, began writing new music about the politics of drug addiction, and formed the full-electric band Ramshackle Glory.
+They released two full-length albums, toured the country twice, and then took a hiatus from 2012 to 2013.
+The group got back together, released a split album with Ghost Mice in 2013, and went on another cross-country tour.
+They broke up in 2016 following a farewell show at Plan-It-X Fest in Bloomington, Indiana, and the release of their third and final album.